Moduli of spaces with prescribed homotopy groups: Classification of spaces

-\begin{defin} Let $M$ be a $G$-module.
-The \emph{Eilenberg-MacLane space} of type $(G, M, n+1)$, denoted by $B_{G}(M, n+1)$ is defined using the cartesian diagram
+is the full subgroupoid of $\spaces^{\cong}$ spanned by spaces of type $Y +_{G} (M, n)$. \end{defin} Our main result of this section, see \cref{thm:classification_of_n_types_fixed_module} below, is an explicit description of the moduli space of \cref{definition:moduli_space_of_spaces_of_type_y_gplus_mn} in terms of $Y, G$ and $M$.
+To prove it, we need an appropriate notion of an Eilenberg-MacLane space, given by the following:

-where on the right we have, respectively, the $\infty$-groupoid $\euscr{EM}_{n}^{\cong}$ of Eilenberg-MacLane spaces and the groupoid of discrete abelian groups, the right vertical map is given by taking $\pi_{n}$ and the bottom horizontal map is the classifying map for $M$. \end{defin}
+\begin{defin} Let $G$ be a group, $M$ a $G$-module and $n \geq 1$.
+The \emph{Eilenberg-MacLane space} of type $(G, M, n+1)$, denoted $\B_{G}(M, n+1)$, is defined using the cartesian diagram of spaces

-\begin{rem} In the above definition we could have replaced the right hand side by the $\infty$-groupoid of Eilenberg-MacLane spaces of type $K(M, n)$ and the groupoid of groups isomorphic to $M$, the result would be the same.
-However, there is no real advantage in doing so and we will see later that this variant generalizes better. \end{rem}
+where on the right we have, respectively, the $\infty$-groupoid $\emspaces_{n}^{\cong}$ of abelian Eilenberg-MacLane spaces of degree $n$ and the groupoid of discrete abelian groups.
+Here, the right vertical map is given by taking $\pi_{n}(-)$\footnote{These homotopy groups are well-defined without a choice of a basepoint as abelian Eilenberg-MacLane spaces are simple.} and the bottom horizontal map is the classifying map for the $G$-action on $M$. \end{defin}